bar3bon3/tl-poke-search/poke-search-backend/README.md

 ### `npm run build`

-Builds the server for production to the `dist` folder.\
+Builds the server for production to the `dist` folder.

 ### `npm start`

-Runs the production server from the `dist` folder.\
+Runs the production server from the `dist` folder.
 Server will be available at `http://localhost:3001`

 ### `npm run dev`

-Runs the server in the development mode.\
+Runs the server in development mode.
 Server will be available at `http://localhost:3001`

 The server will reload if you make edits.